Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ![](img/Using_SpiraTeam_with_JIRA_5+_27.png)

+!!! info "Custom Property types should exactly match in both applications"

+     To ensure custom property mapping works properly and maintains a reliable bi-directional data flow, your data types must align precisely across both applications.
+Even minor differences in field types can cause synchronization failures.

+     1. **Custom Field Type Compatibility**

+     When mapping fields, ensure that the selected data types correspond exactly between systems.
+Use the table below as a guide for proper type alignment:

+     - **Date → Date Picker** - Cannot map to a DateTime field; types must match precisely.

+     - **List → Single-Select List** - Used for picking a single option from a dropdown menu.

+     - **Multiselect List → Multi-Select List** - Used when a user needs to select multiple options.

+     - **Text → Free Text (Short or Plain)** - Handles unformatted, plain text only.

+     - **Rich Text → Free Text (Rich Text / Unlimited)** - Required if you need to sync formatting, links, and screenshots.

+     - **Release → Version / Release / Sprint** - Must be set to 'Release' on both sides to sync correctly.

+     - **User → User Picker** - Must be set to 'User' on both sides to map system identities.

+     2. **Standard Field Mapping Scope**

+     As a general rule, Spira custom properties must be mapped exclusively to custom fields in your external application.
+Except for the specific native fields listed in the table below, there are no options to map standard system fields to custom properties.

+     - [Severity](#severity) (Allowed: Yes) — Requires a corresponding custom property to be manually created in Jira.

+     - [DueDate native Jira field](#due-date) (Allowed: Yes) — Supported natively without additional configuration.

+     - [Resolution native Jira field](#resolution-field) (Allowed: Yes) — Supported natively without additional configuration.

+     - [Environment native Jira field](#environment-field) (Allowed: Yes) — Supported natively without additional configuration.

+     - [Security Level native Jira field](#security-level-field) (Allowed: Yes) — Supported natively without additional configuration.

+     - [IssueKey native Jira field](#issue-key-field) (Allowed: Yes) — Supported natively without additional configuration.

+     - All Other Native Fields (Allowed: No) — Must use custom fields/properties on both sides.

 To start, go to the data mapping home page for the selected product you were on to [activate the datasync](#activate-the-datasync).
 Then click on the name of the custom property  you want to add data-mapping information for.
 Below are the four different types of mapping that you can use

 === "Scalar properties"